 I remember being in 5th grade and jealous of other kids who had t-shirts proving that they had been to the Hard Rock Cafe in New York or Chicago.
 In all honesty, I didn’t even know what it was, but I knew I needed to own one of those shirts.

 I knew that if I didn’t go there before I left, I would not have had a perfect trip.
 After that fateful day, when I ate from that Hard Rock Cafe, I started my collection filled with branded merchandise from different Hard Rock Cafe locations.
 Of course, my merch obsession would subside as I got older, but that HRC logo still has a special place in my heart.

 And finally, when the Miami location in Bayside Marketplace opened up, I, along with a few of my closest friends, waited in line at the grand opening.
 So that we could eat there on its first day (well over 2-hour wait).

 I love that Hard Rock Cafe logo

 Most of my obsession came from the branding of the place, mainly the logo.
 The food always plays second fiddle to their massive marketing machine.
 Hard Rock Cafes always hype how great their burgers taste.

 The Hard Rock Cafe at Bayside is not a place I frequent.
 It’s a tourist trap.
 Most people who want to eat at the Hard Rock go to the hipper Hard Rock Seminole in Hollywood.

-Plus, Hard Rock Cafe in Hollywood in one of few that has a Burger Room where all the beef is ground daily.
+Plus, Hard Rock Cafe in Hollywood is one of few with a Burger Room where all the beef is ground daily.
 Yes, kinda like the old-school Fuddruckers minus the hanging carcasses.
 The newly revamped burgers (with a signature blend that includes brisket) are great, answering that age-old question.